 3. Choosing the Right Suture

-Medical experts will choose the right suture based on the type of wound, its location, and even the thickness of the patient’s skin.
+Medical experts will choose the right suture based on the type of wound, location, and thickness of the patient’s skin.
 As an amateur, the best suture to learn is the simple interrupted suture.

 Interrupted sutures are individual sutures; each one gets tied off individually.
 While they aren’t as strong as certain continuous sutures and take more time, they are much easier to make.